Restore a suspended user

 4. Check the Suspended box and click Apply.

-5. In the Users list, hover over the suspended user and click More optionsand thenReactivate.
+5. In the Users list, on the row for the suspended user you want to restore, click More optionsand thenReactivate.

 Tip: You can also find this option on the user's account page.